noxtoby/TADPOLE/README.md

 This collection of code has two purposes:
 1. Helper scripts to assist the participants of [TADPOLE Challenge 2017](http://tadpole.grand-challenge.org) to generate submissions for the challenge.
-2. For those interested in how we generated the TADPOLE standard data sets, we've made the scripts available here.
+2. For those interested in how we generated the TADPOLE standard data sets, or how we will evaluate submissions to the Challenge, we've made the scripts available here.
-3. For those interested in how we will evaluate submissions, we've made the scripts available here.

 Helper scripts and Evaluation scripts are available in the [evaluation](evaluation) folder.